openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCWeaponStateChange.md

 ---
 title: OnNPCWeaponStateChange
 sidebar_label: OnNPCWeaponStateChange
-description: This callback is called when a NPC's weapon state changes.
+description: This callback is called when an NPC's weapon state changes.
 tags: ["npc", "weapon"]
 ---